Finding the nonnegative minimal solutions of Cauchy PDEs in a volatility-stabilized market: Abstract

 \section{Abstract}

-The strong relative arbitrage problem in Stochastic Portfolio Theory seeks to generate an investment strategy that almost surely outperforms a benchmark portfolio at the end of a given time horizon.
-The highest relative return in relative arbitrage opportunities is characterized by the smallest nonnegative continuous solution of a Cauchy problem for a partial differential equation (PDE).
-However, solving this type of PDE poses analytical and numerical challenges, due to the high dimensionality and its non-unique solutions.
-In this paper, we discuss numerical methods to address the relative arbitrage problem and the associated PDE in a volatility-stabilized market, using time-changed Bessel bridges.
-We present a practical algorithm and demonstrate numerical results through an example in volatility-stabilized markets.
+The strong relative arbitrage problem in Stochastic Portfolio Theory seeks an investment strategy that almost surely outperforms a benchmark portfolio at the end of a given time horizon.
+The highest relative return in relative arbitrage opportunities is characterized by the smallest nonnegative continuous solution of a Cauchy problem for a partial differential equation (PDE) \cite{fernholz2010optimal}.
+However, solving this type of PDE poses analytical and numerical challenges, due to the high dimensionality and multiple solutions of the PDEs.
+In this paper, we develop a numerical method to solve the relative arbitrage problem and the associated PDE in a volatility-stabilized market, by formulating the capitalization as time-changed Bessel bridges.
+We present a practical algorithm and demonstrate numerical results for optimal arbitrage opportunities in a volatility-stabilized market.

 \end{tcbverbatimwrite}